Frequently Asked Questions

 - Go to https://jobs.uis.edu

-type in the information requested to create a logon, and make up
+type in the personal and contact information requested, and make up

-a password that you can remember.
-When processed, your Logon ID will
+a user name and password that you can remember.
+Click save.

 How are Civil Service jobs filled?